Waterlow score: Scoring criteria

 Potential scores range from 1 to 64.
 A total Waterlow score ≥10 indicates risk for pressure ulcer.
 A high risk score is ≥15.
 A very high risk exists at scores ≥20.
-The reverse side of the Waterlow score lists examples of preventive aids and interventions.
+The reverse side of the Waterlow card lists examples of preventive aids and interventions.

 Criticism

 While packaged conveniently as a laminated card, the score has received criticism owing to its large number of scored items.
 This, combined with a lack of operational definitions, may reduce its reliability.